 Biggest Con: Overall Design and Execution*

 While the Elite series of the Springfield XD-M handguns have fairly decent triggers and the guns look pretty good aesthetically, the overall design and execution of all the XD handguns is simply subpar.
 Their grip texture looks aggressive, but is actually fairly smooth.
 Their grip safeties are unnecessary and historically problematic.
 The grip length of this compact is more of a subcompact length which makes it awkward to get a good grip with or without the included magwell (why offer a flared magwell with a subcompact grip length?!?) and it reduces the capacity of the gun compared to other similar sized guns.
 The gun is also heavier than all of the other polymer frame guns in the category.
 All that weight is in the slide, which makes the gun feel very top heavy.
 To top it all off, their optic mounting system places the optic abnormally high on the top of the slide, which requires extremely tall iron sights to be able to co-witness through the optic window.
-Springfield includes those extra tall iron sights on their larger Elite guns with threaded barrels, but they are not included with the compact nor available for purchase separately.
+Springfield includes those extra tall iron sights on their larger Elite guns with threaded barrels, but they are not included with the compact nor available for purchase separately from Springfield.